ghott86/marklogic-kafka-connector/README.md

+# Credit

+This project is a combination of Sanju Thomas' original Kafka MarkLogic Sync Connector (https://github.com/sanjuthomas/kafka-connect-marklogic) and Bill Farber's XML processing additions to the connector (https://github.com/BillFarber/kafka-mbo) with my own additions and documentation.

 # Overview

-Kafka Connect MarkLogic is a sink only connector to pull messages from Kafka to store in MarkLogic as JSON documents.
+Kafka Connect MarkLogic is a sink only connector to pull messages from Kafka to store in MarkLogic as JSON  and XML documents.
 Consider using Kafka MarkLogic Sync Connector for the following usecases.

 1. Near realtime ingestion requirements.
 2. Regulate the traffic towards MarkLogic.